-The IOLINK-SOHO Ethernet bridge/router provides three built-in functions in addition to defined programmable masks to control the access to resources.
-The first function is Filter if Source the second is Filter if Destination.
-The third function allows you to change the filter operation from positive to flegative."
+The IOLINK-CENTRAL Ethernet bridge/router provides three built-in functions - in addition to defined programmable masks - to control the access to resources.
+The first function is "Filter if Source"; the second is "Filter if Destination."
+The third function allows you to change the filter operation from "positive" to "negative."
 Positive filter operation causes the specified MAC addresses to be filtered according to the entered method.
 Negative filter operation causes the specified MAC addresses to be forwarded according to the entered method.

-You may easily prevent any station on one segment from accessing a specific resource on the other segment; for this, positive filtering and the use of Filter if Destination would be appropriate.
-If you want to disallow a specific station from
+You may easily prevent any station on one segment from accessing a specific resource on the other segment; for this, "positive" filtering and the use of "Filter if Destination" would be appropriate.
+If you want to disallow a specific station from accessing any service, "Filter if Source" could be used.

-You may easily prevent stations on one segment from accessing all but a specific resource on the other segment; for this, flegative filtering and the use of Forward if Destination would be appropriate.
-If you want to disallow all but a specific station from accessing any service on the other segment, the use of Forward if Source could be used.
+You may easily prevent stations on one segment from accessing all but a specific resource on the other segment; for this, "negative" filtering and the use of "Forward if Destination" would be appropriate.
+If you want to disallow all but a specific station from accessing any service on the other segment, the use of "Forward if Source" could be used.